 - You cannot bring a gun to a school or a university campus.

-- Nevada voters passed a ballot measure last year requiring a background check for firearm transactions between private parties.
+- Nevada voters passed a ballot measure last year requiring a background check for firearm transactions between private parties, including at gun shows.
 But the state attorney general put it on hold, saying it wasn't enforceable.

 The Giffords Law Center to Prevent Gun Violence, a gun-control advocacy group that tracks firearms legislation, gives Nevada a grade of D on its gun laws – lower than more restrictive states such as California or Massachusetts but higher than 22 states that scored an F. (California was given a grade of A by the law center.)